Local government in New Zealand: District health boards

 New Zealand's health sector was restructured several times during the 20th century.
 The most recent restructuring occurred in 2001, with new legislation creating twenty-one district health boards (DHBs).
 These boards are responsible for the oversight of health and disability services within their communities.
 Elections for seven members of each district health board are held alongside elections for territorial and regional authorities.
 These members are directly elected by residents of their area, at-large (except for the Southern District Health Board, which draws its members from two constituencies), using the single transferable vote system.
 In addition, the Minister of Health may appoint up to four members.
 The Minister of Health also assigns who will be the chair and deputy chair of the board.
 There are currently twenty DHBs.
 The Minister has power to replace a Board considered to be performing poorly; Commissioners have been appointed on three occasions.

 In April 2021, the Sixth Labour Government announced that the system of district health boards will be abolished and replaced by a single agency to be called Health New Zealand.
 In addition, a new Māori Health Authority will be set up to regulate and provide health services to the Māori community.

-Three Waters reform programme
+Water supply and sanitation

-Water supply and sanitation in New Zealand is provided for most people by infrastructure owned by territorial authorities including city councils in urban areas and district councils in rural areas.
-As at 2021, there are 67 different asset-owning organisations.
+Water supply and sanitation in New Zealand is provided for most people by infrastructure owned by territorial authorities, including city councils in urban areas and district councils in rural areas.
+As at 2021, there are 67 asset-owning organisations.